-During their early years, children are rapidly developing many visual skills which are important to their learning abilities.
+Dr. Sheiner sees kids ages six and up.
+During their early years, especially as they approach school age, children are rapidly developing many visual skills which are important to their learning abilities.
 If you are old enough to remember the chalkboards used in schools, you might recall some of the challenges reading and deciphering those lessons.
 With today’s technology, the learning environment has changed significantly, and with that the importance of ensuring your child’s eyesight is performing at its optimal level.

 Here is an example of what to expect when your child visits the eye doctor.